adobe/xdm/docs/introduction.md

 As the nature of digital experiences evolves over time, so does the experience data model.
 To give consumers and implementors of XDM a common ground of expectations, XDM comes with a versioning schema.

-### Web Versioning
+### Purely Additive Versioning

 Maintaining forward and backwards compatibility is an important goal of XDM.
-Therefore, XDM uses Web Versioning, which means that any revision of the experience data model following the 1.0 release will not:
+Therefore, XDM uses purely additive versioning, following the [best practices for versioning REST APIs](https://www.infoq.com/articles/roy-fielding-on-versioning), which means that any revision of the experience data model following the 1.0 release will not:

 * introduce new mandatory properties
 * rename existing properties